ATOMNFT/Bjorn-s-Workshop/Comments/README.md

   <h1>Comments</h1>
 </div>

-To use the file you must rename the file and remove the "Viking-Styled-".
+To use the file you must remove the "Viking-Styled-" and just leave comments.
 Make sure it stays as a .json file.
 <br>
 To upload the file, on a windows pc download or open filezilla and connect to your bjorn using the credentials you setup during installation of bjorn. the address should be bjorn.local